Skip to content

 💡 Remember!

-Any issue with a healing piercing should be discussed with an experienced piercer.
-A professional will assess the condition of the canal, help you choose the right jewelry, and recommend appropriate care steps.
-Don't ignore your body's signals!
+Any problem with a healing piercing should be consulted with an experienced piercer.
+The professional will assess the condition of the canal, help you choose the right jewelry and indicate the appropriate care steps.
+Don't underestimate the signals sent by your body!

 Welcome to our store